MassimoBelfioreCode/data-manipulation-exercises/README.md

 # data-science-exercises
-Repo currently containing my data analysis exercises with numpy, pandas, matplotlib, for data visualization and manipulation.
+Repo currently containing my data science exercises with numpy, pandas, matplotlib, for data visualization and manipulation.

 **Datasets Used**